Documentation

 To develop an app using the graphql builder, follow the steps below:

-1. Start with a template: Download an app template such as graphql-example or create a new project using the vtex init CLI command and choose the graphql-example option.
+1. Start with a template: Download an app template such as graphql-example or create a new project using the vtex init CLI command and select the graphql-example option.

-2. Add the schema files: Add the .graphql files with the schema definitions, including the endpoints (queries, mutations, and subscriptions), directives, and other types you want to define.
+2. Add the schema files: Add the .graphql files with the schema definitions, including the endpoints (queries, mutations, and subscriptions), directives, and other custom types.

 2. Instantiate the resolvers: Add the code to instantiate the resolvers.
-If you're developing a Node service, in the Service class of the node/index.ts file, you should add a graphql field with the resolvers for each endpoint implemented along with the directives.
+If you're developing a Node service, in the node/index.ts file, within the Service class, you should add a graphql field that includes the resolvers for each implemented endpoint and the directives.

 4. Testing: Link the app to a development workspace for testing.
 Test the endpoints with the GraphQL IDE.